Boarding School Myths

 Myth 2: Diversity is rare at boarding school.

 More than a quarter of all boarding students are either students of color or international students.
-Boarding schools are generally more diverse than public schools - they actively seek diversity and draw from many geographic areas whereas local schooling options are dependent on neighborhood living patterns where populations tend to concentrate along ethnic or socio-economic lines.
+Boarding schools are generally more diverse than public schools - they actively seek diversity and draw from many geographic areas.
+In contrast, local schooling options are dependent on neighborhood living patterns where populations tend to concentrate along ethnic or socio-economic lines.
 Also, boarding schools create more meaningful opportunities for different students to interact with one another.
-Whether in the dorms, classrooms or playing fields, you'll always be surrounded by a diverse population that you'll inevitably get to know throughout the year.
+Whether in the dorms, classrooms or playing fields, you'll always be surrounded by a diverse population you'll inevitably get to know throughout the year.

 Myth 3: Kids don't have fun at boarding school.